cu-mkp/research-teaching-companion/content/resources/syllabi.md

 This Lab Seminar course studies the materials, techniques, settings, and meanings of skilled craft and artistic practices in the early modern period (1350-1750), in order to reflect upon a series of issues, including craft knowledge and artisanal epistemology; the intersections between craft and science; and questions of historical methodology and evidence in the reconstruction of historical experience.
 The course was run as a “Laboratory Seminar,” with discussions of primary and secondary materials, as well as text- and object-based research and hands-on work in a laboratory.
 This course contributed to the collective production of the digital critical edition of a late sixteenth-century manuscript, BnF Ms. Fr.
 640. Final essays in this course were workshopped and readied for publication as the [Research Essays of *Secrets of Craft and Nature in Renaissance France*](https://edition640.makingandknowing.org/#/essays).

-The course was offered from 2014-18, guided by a different theme each year to help focus research on related techniques described in the manuscript:
+The course was offered from 2014-18, guided by a different theme each year to help focus research on related techniques described in the manuscript.
+The syllabi evolved alongside our competence and confidence in working with and thinking through materials, thus the first semesters were quite experimental and ad hoc:

 - Moldmaking and Metalworking (e.g., portrait medal casting, sand casting, and box molding)
      - [Fall 2014 HIST GR8906: Moldmaking and Metalworking Syllabus](https://docs.google.com/document/d/e/2PACX-1vT7See-Ba9a_RleKzJF65ucAyQBOHyanuXDYTtQ4CIVGQmCHaWpULYhvyOiFUUUyH6lDokCQOtwJ907/pub)
      - [Spring 2015 HIST GR8906: Moldmaking and Metalworking Syllabus](https://docs.google.com/document/d/e/2PACX-1vQBhcm7nzcjq-fnpeu2FNVSFvr7dye6jf1YE_ORgu6RLc-Suk-C36Qvvk2BAMo6BXXpO63OpG_ZYhLs/pub)